wp-plugins/nextgen-facebook/readme.txt

 * `NGFB_CONTACT_FIELDS` : The field names and labels for the additional user profile fields.
 The default value is "facebook:Facebook URL,gplus:Google+ URL".
 See the "Rename or Add Profile URL Fields" section in the readme for additional information.

-* `NGFB_USER_AGENT` : Used by the remote content caching feature for social button images and javascript.
+* `NGFB_USER_AGENT` : Used by the remote content caching feature for social button images and JavaScript.
 The Google+ JavaScript is different for (what Google considers) invalid user agents.
 Since crawlers and robots might refresh the cached files, the NGFB_USER_AGENT defines a default user agent string.
 You may define a NGFB_USER_AGENT constant in your wp-config.php file to change the default NGFB uses.

 * `NGFB_PEM_FILE` : When the "Verify SSL Certificates" option is checked, PHP's curl function needs a certificate authority file.
 Define the NGFB_PEM_FILE constant in your wp-config.php file to change the default location used by NGFB.